 Software development and innovation services are not a commodity.
 In this business, you most certainly get what you pay for.
 What might look like ‘saving’ money upfront can be an illusion of debt that you’ll have to pay when it comes time to find and onboard a new partner to right the ship and bring your product to life.

-While yes, the stakes are high and there’s much to consider; the pay-off of finding the right partner will result in you being excluded from that 69% of challenged or failed new projects.
+While yes, the stakes are high and there’s much to consider; the pay-off of finding the right development partner will result in you being excluded from that 69% of challenged or failed new projects.